shaivipandey/eas503-notes/chapters/04/exercises.md

 ## Exercise 8
-Write a program to prompt the user for name and check if it is john or jane
+Write a program to prompt the user for name and check if it is john or jane.